-We recognise the overwhelming majority of South Australia’s water users do the right thing by monitoring and managing their water use within their available allocation, thereby supporting the sustainable use of our state’s water resources.
+We recognise that the overwhelming majority of South Australia’s water users do the right thing by monitoring and managing their water use within their available allocation, thereby supporting the sustainable use of our state’s water resources.

 For the River Murray Prescribed Watercourse, a quarterly accounting period applies.
-This means compliance action will be taken for any water taken in excess of the allocation available on a water account at the end of each quarter.
+This means that compliance action will be taken for any water taken in excess of the allocation available on a water account at the end of each quarter.

-While South Australian River Murray water accounts were previously reviewed on an annual basis and a penalty applied for any excess water use, it was still an offence in accordance with the Act and its predecessors, for usage to exceed the available allocation at any time.
+While South Australian River Murray water accounts were previously reviewed on an annual basis and a penalty applied for any excess water use, it was still an offence in accordance with the Act and its predecessors for usage to exceed the available allocation at any time.

 The practice of using water before it has been allocated or purchased has the potential to negatively affect other irrigators and water users, including the environment, put at risk South Australia’s compliance with the Basin Plan sustainable diversion limits that came into effect from 1 July 2019 and compromise the delivery of environmental water by the Commonwealth Environmental Water Holder.

 Rainfall, inflows and temperatures are highly variable across the Murray-Darling Basin.
-The last three years have been predominately dry.
-But, as we also saw during the Millennium Drought, conditions can change quickly.